Another week. Another long road trip. And another Saturday the Dawgs will be without their top tailback in a key SEC ballgame.

 The Prediction: Georgia 27, Arkansas 24

 Let’s hope the ride back for Georgia fans is as pleasant as the one we made from Missouri last weekend.
 That drive down 78 is a lot longer when you’re 5-2 than when you’re 6-1.

 (Written by Mr. Clay Reynolds.
-Clay is a senior who has painted with the Paint Line as an alternate in previous years.
+Clay is a senior at UGA, majoring in Journalism, who has painted with the Paint Line as an alternate in the past.
 As a passionate Dawg fan and sports enthusiast Clay has graciously stepped up this year as our resident writer!
 Thank you Clay!)